Structure of cell decompositions in Extremal Szemer\'edi-Trotter examples: Cell decompositions for extremal configurations in the unit distances problem

 \begin{defn} Consider a point $p$ with a bush $c_1, \dots, c_M$ of circles going through it ordered according to the direction of their tangent at $p$.
 Let $d_1, \dots, d_M$ be the interiors of the circles $c_i$.
 This bush of circles defines $M$ \textbf{sectors} where we define the $i^{th}$ sector $s_i = (d_i \cap d_{i+1}^c) \cup (d_i^c \cap d_{i+1})$ where $d^c$ is the complement of the disk $d$. \end{defn}

 We analyze what it means for a point to be in the interior of a circle in terms of circle crossings.

-\begin{lem} A point $p$ is in the sector $s_i$ of an organizing circle $c$ if and only if the unit circle centered at $p$ crosses the arc of $c$ between $p_i$ and $p_{i+1}$ exactly once. \end{lem}
+\begin{lem} A point $p$ is in the sector $s_i$ of an organizing circle $c$ if and only if the unit circle centered at $p$ crosses the arc of $c$ between $p_i$ and $p_{i+1}$ exactly once.
+See Figure \ref{fig:circle_sectors}. \end{lem}

-\begin{proof} Given two circles $c_a$ and $c_b$ and points $p_1$ and $p_2$ on $c_a$, the property that $c_b$ crosses the circle arc of $c_a$ contained between $p_1$ and $p_2$ exactly once is equivalent to saying that exactly one of $p_1$ or $p_2$ is in the interior of $c_b$.
-Taking the dual which exchanges unit circles with their center points and vise-versa, this statement is equivalent to saying that $p_b$, the center of $c_b$, is in exactly one of the interiors of $c_1$ or $c_2$, the circles centered at $p_1$ and $p_2$ respectively.
-So the statement is dual to saying that the point $p_b$ (dual to $c_b$) is in the sector $s_1$ centered at the point $p_a$.
-Taking $c_a$ to be the organizing circle from the lemma statement and $c_b$ to be the circle centered at $p$ from the lemma statement and $p_a$, $p_b$ to be $p_i$ and $p_{i+1}$ respectively we obtain the statement. \end{proof}
+\textit{Proof.} Given two circles $c$ (shown in gray in Figure \ref{fig:circle_sectors}) and $c'$ (three possible examples are shown in black in Figure \ref{fig:circle_sectors}) and points $p_i$ and $p_{i+1}$ on $c$, $c'$ crosses the circle arc of $c$ contained between $p_i$ and $p_{i+1}$ exactly once if and only if exactly one of $p_i$ or $p_{i+1}$ is in the interior of $c'$.
+This happens if and only if $p$, the center of $c'$, is in exactly one of the interiors of $c_i$ or $c_{i+1}$, the circles centered at $p_i$ and $p_{i+1}$ respectively.
+Note that being in the symmetric difference of the disk bounded by $c_i$ and of the disk bounded by $c_{i+1}$ is equivalent to being in the sector $s_i$.
+Thus $c'$ crosses the circle arc of $c$ contained between $p_i$ and $p_{i+1}$ exactly once if and only if the point $p$ (center of $c'$) is in the sector $s_i$ of the organizing point $p_o$, where $p_o$ is the center of $c$.